yuriever/yuriever.github.io/docs/lightnovel/distribution.md

     \, ,
 \end{align}

-and we can recombine them according to parity into
+and we can recombine them into the even/odd basis

 \begin{align}
     &x_{\blue{0}}^a\eqqq|x|^a= x_{\blue{+}}^a+ x_{\blue{-}}^a